rkzm/shiny-bassoon/README.md

   ```
   $docker-machine start {docker_machine_name}
   ```
 - Setting the correct environment variables for docker client to connect to docker-machine
+- the 'env' command will display the list of commands to run to get this done correctly.
   ```
   $ docker-machine env {docker_machine_name}
   ```